GiedriusBergaudas/Data-analyst/Financial Analysis/README.md

 - **Asset Turnover**
 - **Debt-to-Equity Ratio**

-Each of these metrics represents a different aspect of a company's financial health — such as profitability, liquidity, efficiency, and leverage.

-To make a meaningful comparison, I developed a **custom scoring model**, assigning specific weights to each ratio based on its importance in retail industry analysis.
-The final score for each company ranges from **0 to 100**.
+These ratios help to understand different parts of a company’s financial health: profitability, liquiidity, activity, solvency.

+To compare the companies more clearly, I built a **simple scoring model**.
+Each metric was given a weight depending on how important it is when analyzing retail businesses.
+Then, each company got a final score from **0 to 100** based on how well they performed across all these ratios.

 ## Outcome

-The scores help benchmark each company’s overall financial position, making it easier to identify which one may be in the strongest condition based on financial fundamentals.